cysouw/diathesis/text/c10_participle.md

 - "Sehen Sie," rief der Prinz mit Verdrusse, wie Sie sich von der Oberfläche hintergehen lassen, und wie leicht Sie mir gewonnen gehen!^[~~DWDS~~: Schiller, Friedrich: Der Geisterseher.
 Leipzig, 1789.]
 - Moderne Stiftungen […] bringen Themen aufs Tapet, die sonst vergessen gehen.^[~~DWDS~~: Die Zeit, 30.04.2014, Nr.
 19.]

 ### --- [ OBJ > SBJ > ADJ ] --- {.unnumbered}

 ### [ NA | pN ] *werden+Partizip* Passive (*Vorgangspassiv*) {#sec:participles-werden-passive}

-The *werden+Partizip* ~~Vorgangspassiv~~ is the quintessential diathesis according to typical textbooks on German grammar.
+The *werden+Partizip* ~~Vorgangspassiv~~ is the quintessential diathesis according to textbooks on German grammar.
 This diathesis promotes an accusative to nominative and (optionally) retains the original nominative, typically as a prepositional *durch* or *von* phrase [@next], but see [@sec:prepositions-durch] for a discussion of the status of these prepositions.
-Pape-Müller [@papemuller1980: 77-85] discusses various other grammatical possibilities to express the agent.
+Pape-Müller [-@papemuller1980: 77-85] discusses various other grammatical possibilities to express the agent.
 Any further arguments, like datives or governed prepositions, are simply retained [@next c,d].

 ::: ex
 - Der Handwerker hat das Haus angemalt.